 Maxi-Lease Ltd is committed to making its websites accessible to all users.
 We are currently undertaking an extensive redevelopment to ensure that this website meets recognised accessibility standards

 The information contained herein is designed to be as comprehensive and factual as possible.
 We reserve the right, however, to make changes at any time, without notice, in prices, colours, materials, equipment, specifications, models and availability.

 Some links provided in this site may lead to sites furnished by independent site owners.
 The information presented therein is the sole responsibility of those site owners.
 Maxi-Lease Ltd has no control or responsibility for the content of independent sites and provides these links to its visitors for their convenience.

-Carnoisseur Leasing WWW Site Terms and Conditions of Access: This World Wide Website (the "Site") is operated by Maxi-Lease Ltd, 5a Brittany Court, High Street South, Dunstable, Bedfordshire, LU6 3HR
+Carnoisseur Leasing WWW Site Terms and Conditions of Access: This World Wide Website (the "Site") is operated by Maxi-Lease Ltd, The Mansion House, Wrest Park, Silsoe, Bedfordshire, MK45 4HR.